Do some drugs develop resistance more easily?

-Some drugs only need one mutation for the virus to be complete resistance.
-This is the case with NNRTIs and some nukes like 3TC and FTC.
+Some drugs will stop working after only one mutation.
+This is the case with NNRTIs and some nukes (3TC and FTC).
 See Figure 4.

-These drugs are more vulnerable if used in a combination that doesn’t keep your viral load below 50 c/mL.
+These drugs are more vulnerable when viral load is above 50 c/mL.

-The first mutations do not make much impact but as more complex resistance develops the drugs eventually stop working.
+The first mutations do not make much difference.
+But as resistance develops these drugs also stop working.
 See Figure 5.
-These drugs take longer to develop cross-resistance to other drugs in the same family.
+These drugs take longer to develop cross-resistance.

 Figure 4: How one mutation can stop some drugs working